 That changed back in 2011, when my trade union, Unite, asked if I wanted to go on a Young Trade Unionists May Day Brigade to the country, with Cuba Solidarity Campaign.
-The idea behind the trip was to send a group of Young Members (in Unite that means you are under 30, some other unions this means you are under 27) to Cuba, to learn about the country-how it runs, what their problems are, what’s good about them and what we can do to help-.
-The plan was that you then come home and do what you can to help, including telling other people about the trip.
-The trip was organised and run by the Cuba Solidarity Campaign, who took great care of us before and during the trip.
-Thanks, Dan and Natasha!
+The idea behind the trip is to send a group of young members (in Unite that means you are under 30, some other unions this means you are under 27) to Cuba, to learn about the country-how it runs, what their problems are, what’s good about them and what we can do to help-so that we can come home and share the information we’ve gained with others.
+What better way to do that than to share on this blog, right?

-Once we’d arrived at Jose Marti Airport in Havana, and exchanged our currency (you can only get Cuban currency in Cuba, and you are not allowed to bring any home with you) we headed by coach to Julio Antonio Mella International Camp, about 50 kilometres away from Havana, to meet the rest of the Brigadistas and to get some sleep.
-On arrival we were given sandwiches and cocktails-both of which were much needed-and then shown to our rooms.
+Once we’d arrived at Jose Marti Airport and exchanged our currency (you can only get Cuban currency in Cuba, and you are not allowed to bring any home with you) we headed by coach to Julio Antonio Mella International Camp, about 50 kilometres out of the city, where we’d be spending the majority of our two weeks-alongside 180 others.

-We spent our morning working in the fields, helping a local farmer to prepare his field for the next crop.
-When they’ve finished with one crop they set fire to them, and once the fire is out they pull up the roots and plough (as in metal, horse drawn plough) the field.
+We spent one morning working in the fields, helping a local farmer to prepare his field for the next crop.
+When they’ve finished with one crop they set fire to the plants, and once the fire is out they pull up the roots and plough (as in metal, horse drawn plough) the field.
 After a morning of pulling up roots (hard work in the hot sun!) the farmer gave us all fresh Guava he’d grown to say thank you.
 You just can’t buy experiences like that.

-After a lovely (cold, but much needed!) shower and lunch (rice, beans, and meat-which we had for every meal) back at camp, we headed off by coach to Havana.
-We visited the Museum of the Revolution, which was fascinating.
-We then went to see a children’s theatre group, their performance told the story of the Cuban Five and they were very very good-making us cry.
+We spent an afternoon in Havana over the first few days-we visited the Museum of the Revolution, which was fascinating, and then went to see a children’s theatre group, their performance told the story of the Cuban Five and they were very very good-making us cry.
 Once we’d finished there we went to a dinner held by ICAP-who were involved with getting us all to Cuba in the first place.
 We were SO PLEASED that the meal was a bit like a Sunday lunch-involving potatoes and different vegetables, and ICE CREAM for pudding.
-Never have we been so pleased so see Ice Cream.
+Never have we been so pleased so see ice cream.
 After the meal we drank rum and danced and had fun, before heading back to camp.